webplatform/docs/html/elements/a/index.md

 Both text and images can be included within an anchor.
 An image that is an anchor has a border whose color indicates whether the link has been visited.
 To prevent this border from appearing, you can set the '''img''' element's [[html/attributes/border|'''border''']] attribute to 0 or omit the '''border''' attribute.
 You can also use CSS attributes to override the default appearance of '''a''' and '''img''' elements.

 Optionally the [[html/attributes/rel|'''rel''']] element may be specified to provide semantic meaning to the link target.

+Internationalization topics related to the <code>a</code> element:
+* [http://www.w3.org/International/techniques/authoring-html#linkdestination Indicating the language of a link destination]
 |Import_Notes====HTML information===
 {{{!}} class="wikitable"
 {{!}}-